 Nairobi, a city of endless roadworks

 Kenya is bustling with roadworks at the moment.
 Nairobi is leading from the front.
-With the promise of great highways in the the near future, however, comes utter chaos now.
-Every other major road seems…
+With the promise of great highways soon, however, comes utter chaos now.
+Every other major road seems to be under construction…

 St. Thomas Royal Palm – not there yet!